sr39/gizmo-debug/scripts/gizmo_documentation.md

 **COOL\_METAL\_LINES\_BY\_SPECIES**: Uses full multi-species-dependent metal-line cooling tables.
 The tables correspond to CLOUDY runs following Wiersma et al. 2009 (MNRAS, 393, 99).
 This requires that METALS and COOLING are on.
 When active, the code will follow 11 species independently (H, He, C, N, O, Ne, Mg, Si, S, Ca, Fe, in addition to the "total" metallicity), with heating/cooling computed for each assuming its optically thin (and self-consistently computing the ionization states).
 Users should cite Wiersma et al. 2009 (MNRAS, 393, 99) and Hopkins et al. 2017 (arXiv:1702.06148).

-**GRACKLE**: Enables GRACKLE.
+**COOL_GRACKLE**: Enables Grackle.
 This replaces the default cooling routines with the public cooling and chemistry package available at the url given.
-Note that this requires the separate installation of the GRACKLE libraries - these are independent, open source code which is not in any way affiliated with GIZMO.
-Once the libraries are installed, and all the relevant paths are appropriately linked (see the lines activated in the Makefile when GRACKLE is active), this will turn on the relevant code to compile with those libraries and build a set of wrappers to those routines, using them instead of the otherwise default cooling routines.
-In addition to the standard GIZMO methods paper[s], users of these modules should cite the GRACKLE methods papers.
+Note that this requires the separate installation of the Grackle libraries - these are independent, open source code which is not in any way affiliated with GIZMO.
+You can get them at: [`https://grackle.readthedocs.org/en/latest`](https://grackle.readthedocs.org/en/latest).
+Once the libraries are installed, and all the relevant paths are appropriately linked (see the lines activated in the Makefile when COOL_GRACKLE is active), this will turn on the relevant code to compile with those libraries and build a set of wrappers to those routines, using them instead of the otherwise default cooling routines.
+In addition to the standard GIZMO methods paper[s], users of these modules should cite the Grackle methods papers.

-**GRACKLE\_CHEMISTRY**: Chooses the cooling chemistry to be used for the GRACKLE package.
+**COOL_GRACKLE\_CHEMISTRY**: Chooses the cooling chemistry to be used for the Grackle package.
 0=tabular (just use pre-computed cooling tables as a function of temperature and density; the simplest option).
 1=Assume atomic chemistry (i.e. actually compute ionization, but not molecular chemistry).
 2=atomic plus limited molecular chemistry.
 3=atomic plus more extended molecular chemistry (still limited to primordial species).
 Any cooling associated with metal species requires METALS be enabled and particles have a defined metallicity field.
-In addition to the standard GIZMO methods paper[s], users of these modules should cite the GRACKLE methods papers.
+In addition to the standard GIZMO methods paper[s], users of these modules should cite the Grackle methods papers.

 <a name="config-fluids-metalsturb"></a>